 If you were adopted on or after 1 March 1986, you’ll be offered counselling but you can ask for your birth certificate to be sent directly to you.

 Once you have those details;

-The fee is fixed at $1500+GST in advance and a balance payment of $1000+GST on completion.
+The fee to find a birth parent in New Zealand is fixed at $750+GST in advance and a balance payment of $750+GST on completion.